reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

     private static RegistryManager registryManager;
     ```

-    The **RegistryManager** class encapsulates some of the IoT Hub Service REST APIs that include operations on the device identity registry, querying device twins, and import/export jobs.
-In this exercise, it will be used to update a device twin.

 1. In the **Main** method, locate the **A registry manager is used to access the digital twins** comment line within the code.

 1. To enable the functionality that creates the registry manager instance and sets the twin properties, uncomment the following code lines: